EnterpriseDB/repmgr/README.md

     NOTICE: you can now start your PostgreSQL server
     HINT: for example: pg_ctl -D /var/lib/postgresql/data start

-As with cloning direclty from the primary, the standby must be registered after the server has started.
+As with cloning directly from the primary, the standby must be registered after the server has started.